top of page

 Individual Factors Impacting Migration

-Every individual’s skin responds differently to fillers.
-Factors such as skin type, age, and even lifestyle can play a role in how well your treatment stays put.
+Each person's skin responds differently to fillers.
+Factors such as skin type, age, and lifestyle can impact how well your treatment stays.
 For instance:

-• Skin Type: Oily skin may experience different results than dry or combination skin.
+• Skin Type: Oily skin may have different results than dry or combination skin.

-• Age: Older skin tends to be less elastic, which can contribute to the likelihood of migration.
+• Age: Older skin tends to be less elastic, contributing to the likelihood of migration.

-• Physical Activity: If you engage in activities that increase facial movement or pressure (like heavy facial exercises), it could affect how the filler settles.
+• Physical Activity: Engaging in activities that increase facial movement or pressure (like heavy facial exercises) could affect how the filler settles.

 Discussing these factors with your injector is vital, as they can customize the treatment plan to suit your needs.